SaajidKI/Universal-Machine-Emulator/README.md

 # Universal Machine Emulator

-This project is a full implementation of a Turing-complete Universal Machine (UM) capable of interpreting and executing programs written in a custom 32-bit instruction set architecture.
-The UM emulates low-level memory management, instruction decoding, and register-based execution, mimicking the core principles of real-world computer architecture.
+This project is a complete implementation of a Turing-complete Universal Machine (UM) designed to interpret and execute binary programs written in a custom 32-bit instruction set architecture.
+It simulates a low-level computing environment by handling memory segmentation, instruction decoding, and register-based execution.

 ## Overview

-The UM loads a binary file into memory and executes it instruction-by-instruction, supporting operations such as conditional moves, arithmetic, I/O, dynamic memory allocation, and program loading.
-It also incorporates its own segmented memory system and a suite of unit tests to ensure functional correctness.
+The machine supports a range of fundamental operations, including conditional moves, arithmetic, input and output, dynamic memory allocation, and program loading and unloading.
+By replicating these essential features, the UM serves as a simplified model of a physical computer system.
+Building it involved careful attention to bit-level manipulation, efficient memory handling, and adherence to architectural constraints.

 Through developing this project, I gained experience with: